This article was originally published in March 2019. It has been updated to reflect current information.

 When you think of your retirement, what do you picture?
 Relaxing in a warm location, traveling the world, or spending time with loved ones?
 While those are all valuable, a retirement activity you may not have considered is staying mentally active.

 The more scientists learn about the way our brains work, the more they understand that memory and other brain functions appear to have “use it or lose it” facets.
-So in order to avoid loss of mental acuity, you may want to find a new “job” for your brain even as you step down from your career.
+So in order to avoid loss of mental acuity, you’ll need to find a new “job” for your brain even as you step down from your career.

 How can you retain your mental sharpness?

-Researchers from the British study believe our social connections are a critical aspect of how employment helps keep our brains healthy.
-When we retire, we leave behind frequent interaction with colleagues and even friends.
-For continued brain health, it is important to strengthen your social networks as you transition to retirement.
+Researchers from the APA study note that men and women experience retirement in different ways, with men more likely to pursue goals, and women more likely to engage in social activities; however, both elements are necessary to keep our brains healthy.
+When we retire, we leave behind frequent interaction with colleagues, as well as team collaboration.
+For continued brain health, it is important to strengthen your social networks and plan for goals to work toward as you transition to retirement.

-Besides staying socially active, there are other ways to help keep cognitive decline at bay.
-Groups such as the Alzheimer’s Association recommend adopting key lifestyle habits:3
+There are other ways to help keep cognitive decline at bay.
+Groups such as the Alzheimer’s Association3 recommend adopting healthy habits:

 - Stay active.
 Physical exercise and good brain health are strongly linked.